Prosecution, defense rest in Bowe Bergdahl's sentencing hearing

 "I need him now.
 I needed him three years ago when he returned.
 The info he can provide to us is critical to helping the fighting force."

-Amber Dach, a government intelligence analyst, said he "was eager to help" and the debriefings were valuable.
+Amber Dach, a government intelligence analyst, said he "was eager to help."

 "The debriefings from Sgt.
 Bergdahl were a gold mine," she said.
 "We were able to positively identify what a holding location would look like."